BlessedSleepSeeker/Keybebou/README.md

     - Programmable
 - 12 keycaps

 ## Software
 - Raspberry Pico : [CircuitPython](https://circuitpython.org/)
 - GUI : ???

 ## Realisation

-### Prototype
+### Prototype Version
-Use cable, Gateron Clear Switch & random keycaps
+Use cable, Gateron Clear Switch & random keycaps.
+Implement goal 1 to 3.

-### 1.0
+### Release 1.0
-Custom PCB, Switch & Custom Keycaps
+Custom PCB, Switch & Custom Keycaps.
+Implement goal 1 to 6.

 ### Goals
 1. Build a custom numpad. **<- I am here !**
 2. Change the namepad to other custom commands like Ctrl Alt Suppr.
 3. Implement the whole mode switching logic and the first mode (see [Modes](#modes)).
+4. Implement Macros & Scripts.
+You press a button and 3 things launch, your chill playlist is playing.
-4. Add RGB LED to help with understanding which mode is on.
+5. Add RGB LED to help with understanding which mode is on.
-5. Develop a GUI where you will be able to program your mini keyboard as you desire.
+6. Develop a GUI where you will be able to program your mini keyboard as you desire.